199 St Vital

 Good day and welcome to the official website of the 199 St Vital Royal Canadian Air Cadet Squadron.

 Our Squadron is one of many Squadrons across Canada to offer this exciting program.
-We parade out of the Louis Riel Arts and Technology Centre on Thursday nights throughout the school year and have several optional activities throughout the week.
+We parade out of the Winnipeg South Osborne Legion on Monday nights throughout the school year and have several optional activities throughout the week.

 199 St Vital RCACS